 General Description of Student Activities

-Students will use a variety of quantitative, qualitative, mixed methods and systematic review approaches to investigate teaching, learning, educational and/or pediatric practice research questions.
+Students will use a variety of quantitative, qualitative, mixed methods and systematic or scoping review approaches to investigate teaching, learning, educational and/or pediatric practice research questions.
 Students participate in journal clubs, peer-to-peer learning, literature reviews, project development and data analysis.
 They will design a project related to innovations in occupational therapy education, implement the project and analyze the findings either individually (OTD) or in small groups (MSOT).
 Students may be guided in program development, implementation, and evaluation of outcomes, building on the work of previous students.
-Students are expected to produce a manuscript that can be published in peer-reviewed literature, and will have the opportunity to present their research findings at local, state and national conferences.
+Students are expected to produce a manuscript that can be published in peer-reviewed literature, and will have the opportunity to present their research findings at local, state, and national conferences.

 Examples of Projects

 - Student experiences in graduate-level coursework

 - Functional cognition in children and youth in school-based practice